jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

     return temp
 ```
+*Exercise 2* <br>
+Copy the function in your python script and you need to write one more line in order to execute this function.
 Now we have segmented the image.
 Let us do a quick analysis using one of the porespy function to calculate the local thickness.